Sponsored

 Highlights

-- Pretty for a Crippled Girl is an uncensored, honest, at times painfully raw, and yet, funny and entertaining memoir by Teri Siri who lives with Cerebral Palsy (CP).
+- Pretty for a Crippled Girl is an uncensored, honest, at times painfully raw and yet, funny and entertaining memoir by Teri Siri who has cerebral palsy (CP).

 - Author(s): Teri Siri